osm2pgsql-dev/osm2pgsql/docs/osm2pgsql.md

     **null** does not write any output and is only useful for testing or with **\--slim** for creating slim tables.
 There is also a **multi** backend.
 This is now deprecated and will be removed in future versions of osm2pgsql.

+-S, \--style=FILE
+:   The style file.
+This specifies how the data is imported into the database,
+    its format depends on the output.
+(For the **pgsql** output, the default is `/usr/share/osm2pgsql/default.style`, for other outputs there is no default.)

+# PGSQL OUTPUT OPTIONS

+-i, \--tablespace-index=TABLESPACENAME
+:   Store all indexes in a separate PostgreSQL tablespace named by this parameter.
+    This allows one to e.g. store the indexes on faster storage like SSDs.

+\--tablespace-main-data=TABLESPACENAME
+:   Store the data tables (non slim) in the given tablespace.

+\--tablespace-main-index=TABLESPACENAME
+:   Store the indexes of the main tables (non slim) in the given tablespace.

+\--latlong
+:   Store data in degrees of latitude & longitude.

+-m, \--merc
+:   Store data in Spherical Mercator (Web Mercator, EPSG:3857) (the default).

+-E, \--proj=SRID
+:   Use projection EPSG:SRID.

+-p, \--prefix=PREFIX
+:   Prefix for table names (default: `planet_osm`).
+This option affects the
+    middle as well as the pgsql output table names.

+\--tag-transform-script=SCRIPT
+:   Specify a lua script to handle tag filtering and normalisation.
+The script
+    contains callback functions for nodes, ways and relations, which each take a set of tags and returns a transformed, filtered set of tags which are then written to the database.

 -x, \--extra-attributes
 :   Include attributes for each object in the database.